 After 2 iterations of paper prototyping and feedback gathering, the basic logic, I established the signup flow and main structures of the App.
 Then I used wireframes and interactive prototypes to have a more concrete representation of the ideas.

-The prototype below illustrates what users can do before and after user sign up.
+The wireframe below illustrates what users can do before and after user sign up.
 They have the opportunity to search and find what they want even before signing up.
 This in return provides motivations for users to sign up.
 After signing up, a user can send messages to potential roommates, add roommates and share bills.
 The App addressed the safety issues by verifying user ID after user-registration.

 Then I built an interactive prototype using Sketch's latest prototype tool.
 The effort was to make sure that users will get a holistic experience of the flow and key functions of the App.

 Interactive prototype for testing

 With the prototype I conducted user testings with the 5 participants I interviewed earlier.
 They were asked to look for an ideal room and roommate "Amy", ask her questions and then became roommates.
 From the testings I find 2 key insights:

 1. "Roommates" section is confusing.

 2. Money transaction function in the roommate section is useful while "set up a poll" function is not.